 - Smarter Than You Look: He outwitted Robin.
 She didn't see it coming.

-- Smug Snake: Thinks of himself as invincible, and almighty god.
-Although this is not completely unjustified but exactly this his arrogance led to his defeat at the hands of Luffy.
-He also believes that except for Luffy in the world there is no one who could resist him.
-Luffy in his turn is quickly points out that there are many people in the world who could defeat him.
+- Smug Snake: Thinks of himself as invincible, and an almighty god.
+Although this is not completely unjustified this arrogance is exactly what led to his defeat at the hands of Luffy.
+He also believes that except for Luffy, there is no one in world that could stand against him.
+Luffy then quickly points out that there are many people in the world who could defeat him.

 - The Sociopath: Going through his personality traits is like reading a sociopath's diagnostic checklist: Incredibly self-centered and arrogant, has an astonishing Lack of Empathy for everything around him, manipulates anyone as he pleases, and is driven by a relentless lust for power and control as well as delusions of grandeur.

 - Sorting Algorithm of Evil: Completely subverted.
-He is one of the most powerful villains ever introduced in One Piece, easily dispatching every single opponent he went up against with no effort whatsoever, and would have a bounty of 500 million Berries if he were a pirate, more than any other known non-New World pirate, and has such an overloaded powerset that he probably could have done pretty well for himself in the New World as long as he didn't go barking up the wrong tree with some of the more powerful Haki users.
+He is one of the most powerful villains ever introduced in One Piece, easily dispatching every single opponent he went up against with no effort whatsoever, and would have a bounty of 500 million Berries if he were a pirate, more than any other known non-New World pirate (the only one known higher around the time was Ace's bounty of being 550 million.)
+Given how this is just Eneru who has a good handling of his powers and little else besides a partial understanding of Mantra/Haki, he would even do quite well for himself in the New World as long as he didn't piss off an Emperor or challenged skilled Haki users (at least as he is.)
+Keep in mind, pirates with a bounty 500 million or more are world-class threats in the One Piece World and defeating one allowed Blackbeard to become a Warlord.
 The only reason Luffy doesn't die instantly is because he's a Rubber Man, and thus immune to Eneru's powers.

 - Story-Breaker Power: Eneru not only can turn into electricity, he's able to sense every being in Skypiea, phases through most attacks, has instantaneous movement over several kilometers, and can form attacks powerful enough to leave meteor-sized craters as collateral damage.
 And his Mantra allows him to predict an enemy's movement and strategies to beat him before they can even see him.
-In fact, Eneru was so ridiculously powerful that the story had to let him get away with his master plan to travel to the moon just so he could be Put on a Bus (though fortunately his secondary goal to destroy Skypeia on his way out was ultimately foiled.)
-Had he appeared in the New World, he probably still would have been a major threat, and given the amount of Haki users running around there, that really says a lot.
+In fact, Eneru was so ridiculously powerful that the story had to let him get away with his master plan to travel to the moon just so he could be Put on a Bus (though fortunately his secondary goal to destroy Skypiea on his way out was ultimately foiled.)
+Had he appeared in the New World, he probably still would have been a major threat, and given the amount of Haki users running around there, that really says a lot; as long as he didn't go into the wrong neighborhood with particularly powerful Haki users, attract the anger of an Emperor, get an Admiral sent out to deal with him, or run into Luffy again who at this point is his ultimate Foil when we learn of the Human-Human Fruit, Model: Nika whose powers is based on an actual god, he probably would have done fairly well for himself.

 - Theme Naming: Almost every attack he has is based on various lightning and thunder deities.

-- Took a Level in Kindness: Based on the chapter bumpers telling what happened to him after Skypiea, He gets to his beloved Fairy Vearth, and becomes disillusioned to an extent when he stays there alone for a long while.
-However, it turns out a race of mustached robots live on the moon, and he defends them for no real benefit from a group of Space Pirates in fierce battle with their captain.
+- Took a Level in Kindness: Based on the chapter cover stories, telling what happened to him after Skypiea.
+He gets to his beloved Fairy Vearth, and becomes disillusioned to an extent when he stays there alone for a long while.
+However, it turns out a race of mustached robots live on the moon, and he defends them for no real benefit from a group of Space Pirates in a fierce battle with their captain.
 After winning, he then becomes their leader.

 - Unusual Ears: The earlobes have been stretched down to his chest.
 Luffy doesn't fail to insult him for this.

-- Villainous Breakdown: As he leaves for the moon after losing to Luffy, it's clear that what little sanity he had to begin with is gone, ranting about how Fairy Vearth is for him alone and nobody else can have it.
+- Villainous Breakdown: Has an epic multi-chapter one starting the moment Luffy No Sells his lightning.
+By the time he leaves for the moon after losing to Luffy, it's clear that what little sanity he had to begin with is gone, ranting about how Fairy Vearth is for him alone and nobody else can have it.
 Morikawa and Tatum's unhinged voice acting (Episode 193 for the curious) really hammers it in.

-- Walking Shirtless Scene: Never wears a shirt.
+- Walking Shirtless Scene: Eneru never wears a shirt, similarly to many eastern deites.

 - Where I Was Born and Razed: Eneru came to Skypiea after destroying his home island of Birka.